Thank you for dropping in. I'm M. Joseph Arul, often known only

 have something to say on them.
 Thanks again for dropping in.

 [By the way, I lost my father (Mr. S. Michael) on Friday, October 8, 2004.
-He was over 105 years old.
 To the day he died, from a fall, he walked about on his own -- with his eyesight, hearing and speech intact.
 He used to help my sister-in-law thread the needle; he wore no spectacles!

 I had last met my father in May 2004 and planned to visit my village again in October 2004 to listen to his edifying chat again.
-I made the visit, all right -- but, alas, only to bury the centenarian!
-My mother breathed her last on 20 July 2006; she was 86.
+I made the visit, all right -- but, alas, only to bury him!
+(He was said to be more than 100 years old.
+His Baptismal Register was accessed on 02 September 2018 and his date of birth was found to be 25 September 1917.
+So, he was only 87.)
+My mother breathed her last on 20 July 2006, about two years after my father had done so.
+She was 86.
 Requiescant in pace (RIP)!
 May their souls rest in peace!
 Amen.]

 My Teaching Notes